gmail storageemail cleanupstorage management

 1. Hunt Down Large Attachments (Biggest Impact)

-This single search will probably free up 2-5GB in minutes:
+This one search will probably free up 2-5GB in minutes:

 Search: has:attachment larger:10M

-This finds emails with attachments over 10MB.
-You'll be amazed what's lurking in there—old presentation files, videos people sent you, massive PDFs you downloaded once and forgot about.
+This pulls up emails with attachments over 10MB.
+You'll be surprised what's hiding in there: old presentations, videos people sent you, massive PDFs you downloaded once and forgot.

-Pro tip: Start with larger:25M first to find the biggest space hogs, then work your way down.
+Pro tip: Start with larger:25M to grab the biggest space hogs first, then work your way down.

-Don't forget: Empty your Trash folder afterward, or those emails still count against your storage!
+Don't forget: Empty your Trash afterward, or those emails still count against your storage.

 2. Nuke Promotional Emails